shingo-nakanishi/my-cent-os-config/README.md

-## Make ssh file use connect from Mac to Cent OS in Mac
+## Make ssh file use connect from Mac to Cent OS

 ### in Mac
 ```